Armand van Helden: Biography

-In 2006, van Helden re-released "My My My" featuring the British singer Tara McDonald, which reached number 12 on the UK Singles Chart and number 1 in the UK dance charts.
+In 2006, Van Helden re-released "My My My" featuring the British singer Tara McDonald, which reached number 12 on the UK Singles Chart and number 1 in the UK dance charts.
 Remixes included the Funktuary radio edit and Stonebridge remix.
 In 2007, Van Helden released his new album, Ghettoblaster, from which he released the singles "NYC Beat," which reached number 22 on the UK chart, and "I Want Your Soul," which reached number 19.
 In 2008, Van Helden gained more commercial success by remixing "INSPIRE", a No. 1 hit by the Japanese pop star Ayumi Hamasaki.
 This remix was released on the album Ayu-mi-x 6: Gold.
 Also in 2008, Van Helden released two albums, You Don't Know Me: The Best of Armand Van Helden and a mix album titled New York: a Mix Odyssey 2.
 When discussing this mix in a 2009 interview with 5mag.net, Armand said, "I just went back to hip-hop.
 I put my head where I used to be when I was 19.
 It was a blast making it.
 Hip-house was just so great."

 In May 2009, Van Helden collaborated with British rapper Dizzee Rascal on his single "Bonkers".
-It peaked at number one in the United Kingdom, where it stayed for two weeks and became Van Helden's third chart topper in Britain.
+It peaked at number one in the United Kingdom, where it stayed for two weeks and became Van Helden's third chart-topper in Britain.
 Later in 2009, Van Helden worked with A-Trak to create "aNYway" which was released in October under the name Duck Sauce.
 The duo later gained chart success with the song "Barbra Streisand", which peaked at number three in the United Kingdom and within the top ten of the charts in other European markets.

 Van Helden teamed up with American DJ/producer Steve Aoki in 2011 to produce the song "Brrrat!", which featured on Godskitchen's eclectic album.
-In early 2011, van Helden stated that he had an album planned for 2014.
+In early 2011, Van Helden stated that he had planned an album for 2014.

 Van Helden teamed up with fellow DJ/producer A-Trak in 2011 to form Duck Sauce.
 The duo scored hits with "Barbra Streisand" and "The Big Bad Wolf".
-In 2013, Duck Sauce released the song "It's You", a hit in the dancefloor throughout the world and has been nominated for the MTV Video Awards.
-In October of the same year they presented two new songs, "Stereo Radio" with Duck Sauce and "I Know A Place" (featuring Spank Rock).
+In 2013, Duck Sauce released the song "It's You", a hit on the dancefloor throughout the world, and has been nominated for the MTV Video Awards.
+In October of the same year, they presented two new songs, "Stereo Radio" with Duck Sauce and "I Know A Place" (featuring Spank Rock).
 In 2014, Van Helden collaborated with Cheap Thrills label boss and DJ Hervé to release their recent song "Power of Bass" Duck Sauce, released their debut album, Quack, released on April 15 through Fool's Gold Records.
 The album features the duo's long chain of singles.
 The new Duck Sauce video for "NRG" is filmed as an infomercial.